 “The best digital camera is the one you have with you.” – They say!

-If you buy so many lenses and a huge bag to fit them all into – will it be so heavy you never take it anywhere?
+If you buy so many lenses and a huge bag to fit them all into – will it be so heavy that dread carrying it which means you never take it anywhere?

 If that’s likely to happen for you, consider why you want the big camera?
 Could you manage just fine with a smaller one (notice I didn’t say lesser!)?

 So the bottom line is to pick the camera that best matches your answers to the questions above, and which you are most likely to take with you when you go out.

 Choose the one that’s fun to play with and you like how it works.